doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-d` : indicates debug mode

+`-D subdir` : specifies the subdirectory of the repository given with `-C url` to retrieve

 `-e 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'allaman', 'astronvim', 'kickstart', 'lazyvim', 'lunarvim', 'magicvim', 'spacevim', or any Neovim configuration directory in '~/.config'.
 For example, 'lazyman -e lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config

 `-k` : indicates install and initialize the 'Kickstart' Neovim configuration